manuprasadkpx/ML_for_economics/README.md

 # Machine Learning for Economics

-A beginner-friendly introduction to Machine Learning for students of Economics, Econometrics, Finance, and related disciplines.

-This repository connects fundamental Machine Learning algorithms with classic economic and financial problems.
-Each model includes a practical dataset, Python implementation, data analysis, model evaluation, and interpretation of results.

----
-# Machine Learning for Economics

 A practical and beginner-friendly repository for learning Machine Learning through Economics, Econometrics, Finance, and real-world economic problems.